Change your habits

 Distrust significantly low prices, because they are often an indication of low-quality feed, exploitation, hidden costs that impact the environment or terrible work conditions in farms and industrial slaughterhouses.

 Remember that local is better.
 When you buy meat, always check its origin and avoid imported products.
+Get to know your local area and find out which vegetables, fruits, animal breeds, breads, cured meats and traditional sweets are produced nearby.

 Put animal welfare first.
 To do this, look into cooperatives and groups of farms that follow strict diet and welfare guidelines for their animals.
+Each year the welfare of millions of animals raised for their meat, milk and eggs for human consumption is often seriously compromised.

 Be curious.
 Ask your butcher for quality meat and encourage him to supply meat from high welfare farms.
 Allow yourself a trip to a farm, every now and then where possible.
 It will be useful to see how animals are raised, what they eat and at what age they are slaughtered.